meghanmartin995/url-shortener/README.md

 ## The challenge 🤓

-The challenge is to build out this landing page, integrate with the [rel.ink](https://rel.ink) API and get it looking as close to the design as possible.
+The challenge is to build out this landing page using the design assets provided by Frontend Mentor, integrate with the [rel.ink](https://rel.ink) API and get it looking as close to the design as possible.

 Users should be able to: